elastic/kibana/src/plugins/kibana_utils/docs/state_sync/empty_or_incomplete_incoming_state.md

 });
 ```

-In this case, app will not get into state, which is not shaped as app expects.
+In this case, the corrupt value will not get into state, preventing misshaped state.

-To help application developers to not forget about such edge cases,
+To help application developers remember such edge cases,
 `syncState` util sets a constraint,
 that setter to state container should be able to handle `null` value (see [IStateSyncConfig](../../public/state_sync/types.ts)).
 Incoming `null` value from state storage usually means that state is empty (e.g. URL without `storageKey` query param).